Surveillance of antimicrobial use and resistance in human health

 Find out more

-Learn more by reading the AURA report from 2023.
+Learn more by reading the Sixth Australian report on antimicrobial use and resistance in human health, 2026.
 It covers antimicrobial use and resistance and the appropriateness of antimicrobial prescribing in Australia.

 Australian Group on Antimicrobial Resistance (AGAR)